 Once you submit your online Adoption Application, it will be emailed to us.
 Once received, it will be reviewed to determine if your home is a good match for this breed.
 We will send you an email to let you know your application has been reviewed, so please ensure you provide us an email address on your application.

 Upon review of your application, we will talk to you about your family and what kind of temperament and activity level you are looking for in a Lab.
 Please keep an open mind!
 Take our advice and recommendations on which of our Labs would be best in your home.
 We know our dogs best.
-If we have a Lab in our program that meets the criteria, we will suggest you and all of your family (including children and family dogs) come to our Saturday Meet and Greets to meet the Labs.
+If we have a Lab in our program that meets the criteria, we will suggest you and all of your family (including children and family dogs) come to our Saturday Meet-n-Greets to meet the Labs.

 a good fit for your family, a home visit will be scheduled.
 If at all possible, we will bring the specific